petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/document.md

 * Modifying your documents easily
 * Running text analysis

-> **Tip:** Store all the related information - such as text, prices, image urls - and use powerful queries.
+> **Tip:** Store all the related information - such as text, prices, image URLs - and use powerful queries.

 ### Insert New Document